2020 Nickel Value Checker: Errors List, “D”, “S”, “W” & “P” Mint Mark Worth

 2020 - Present

-Reverse West Point varieties maintain strong market positions as well.
-The Reverse Proof graded PR70 trades at $895, while its First Strike counterpart is valued at $813.
-These premium prices reflect both the novelty of the W mint mark on nickels and the perfect PR70 grade designation.
+The Reverse Proof variety graded PR70 trades at approximately $895, with its First Strike counterpart valued near $813.
+These numbers reflect both the novelty of the West Point mint mark and the exceptional quality of a perfect PR70 grade.

-The 2020 Nickel maintained production at Philadelphia and Denver Mints for circulation while San Francisco continued striking proof versions for collectors.
-This distribution of minting responsibilities had been standard practice for decades, ensuring adequate coin supply alongside collectible offerings.
+The 2020 Jefferson Nickel was produced at Philadelphia and Denver for general circulation, while San Francisco continued its role striking Proof versions for collectors.
+This three-mint arrangement had been standard for decades, efficiently supplying both spending coins and collector pieces in a single annual program.

-The Proof version was included with the 2020 Clad Proof Set, while the Reverse Proof appeared in the Silver Proof Set, both packaged separately in sealed wrap.
-Collectors could only obtain these special issues through purchasing the complete annual sets.
+The Proof version was included in the 2020 Clad Proof Set, while the Reverse Proof appeared in the 2020 Silver Proof Set, both packaged separately in sealed plastic wrap.
+Collectors who wanted either coin had to purchase the complete annual set to obtain it.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money